Ndundiro/Password-Locker/README.md

 ## Author Ndundiro Kamau, August 30th 2019

 ## Description
-A python that is operated via the commandline takes in user password for different accounts and stores them.The user has to log in to access the stored accounts cridentials.The app can also generate the password for a new account the user intends to open in future.
+A python that is operated via the commandline takes in user password for different accounts and stores them.The user has to log in to access the stored accounts cridentials.The app can also generate a random password for a user.

 ## Behaviour Driven Development(BDD)
 The website has the following functionalities: